11 Times Kim Kardashian Has Publicly Defended Kanye West

 Stand by your man!

-If we know one thing about Kim Kardashian, we know that she's all about loyalty to the Kardashian/Jenners and especially to her husband, Kanye West, despite his controversial antics in recent days.
+If we know one thing about Kim Kardashian (other than the fact that she has curves for days), we know that she's all about loyalty to the Kardashian/Jenners and especially to her husband, Kanye West, despite his controversial antics in recent days.

 On Wednesday morning, Kim hopped on Twitter and posted a flurry of comments, all fiercely defending her beau and slamming outlets reporting that the rapper is having mental health problems.